 National Cervical Screening Program

 The National Cervical Screening Program reduces illness and death from cervical cancer.
-Women aged 25 to 74 years of age are invited to have a cervical screening test every 5 years.
+Women and people with a cervix aged 25 to 74 years of age are invited to have a cervical screening test every 5 years.

 For health professionals and providers